 The College will not discriminate against a qualified individual because of a disability with regard to application, hiring, advancement, discharge, compensation, training, or other terms, conditions, and privileges of employment.
 Benefits provided to qualified individuals with a disability are no different than the benefits provided to other employees.
 Likewise, this policy does not prohibit the College from holding employees with disabilities to the same standards of conduct and performance as other similarly situated employees without disabilities.

 The College, in accordance with applicable law, will provide, upon request, reasonable accommodations for the application process, employment, and continued employment, or reassignment of qualified individuals with disabilities, unless such accommodations would impose undue hardship on the College.

-Employees are responsible for initiating requests for disability-related accommodations by contacting their supervisor or the Office of Human Resources, Development, and Engagement (HRDE) either orally or in writing.
+Employees are responsible for initiating requests for disability-related accommodations by contacting their supervisor or the Office of Human Resources and Strategic Talent Management (HRSTM) either orally or in writing.
 Employees are responsible for confirming their request in writing by completing the “MC Request for an ADA Accommodation/Modification” form and providing necessary medical documentation.

 Supervisors are responsible for promptly notifying the HR Specialist for Disability Coordination of an employee accommodation request brought to their attention.
 Supervisors are also responsible for assisting the HR Specialist throughout the process and for implementing approved reasonable accommodations.

-HRDE is responsible for college wide coordination and administration of the accommodation process.
-The Vice President of Human Resources, Developement, and Engagement has delegated these responsibilities to the HR Specialist for Disability Coordination.
+HRSTM is responsible for college wide coordination and administration of the accommodation process.
+The Associate Senior Vice President of Human Resources and Strategic Talent Management has delegated these responsibilities to the HR Specialist for Disability Coordination.